"The Elder Scrolls V Skyrim": Mjoll Loves the Dragonborn, Not Aerin

 After marrying Mjoll, I stopped hating her, and the joke was on me, because I realized that the fandom loved her for a damn good reason.
 She quickly became my favorite wife in Skyrim.

 She was concerned for my character and was soft-spoken and kind.
-She called me "dear."
-And she could carry all my loot plus me.
+She called me "dear" and "love."
+And she could carry all my loot, plus me.

 Also, whenever Inigo hit on her, she shot him down, which was funny.
 She's a loyal wife, whose head can not be turned by charming blue cats!